 Unfortunately, debt can get in the way of securing a mortgage and buying a home, especially in certain centers in Washington state where home prices are very high relative to the state or national average.
 According to reports, total household debt in the US is now over $13 trillion, and that number continues to rise.

-This a possible issue for first-time homebuyers in 2020 because it can make mortgage financing out of reach, especially if the debt load is far too much.
+This a possible issue for first-time homebuyers because it can make mortgage financing out of reach, especially if the debt load is far too much.
 Not only will it be difficult to save up for a down payment, but it can also make it difficult to get approved for a home loan, as lenders look at debt load as one of the factors they use to assess an applicant’s risk level and ability to make mortgage payments.
 In fact, one of the biggest reasons why mortgage applicants are denied a home loan is because of debt.

 Buyers are encouraged to focus on paying down whatever debt they have to a more manageable level before applying for a mortgage.
 Lenders like to see debt-to-income ratios (a measure of how much monthly income is dedicated to paying monthly debt bills) below 43% although some programs allow as high as a 50% debt to income ratio, so take some time to hunker down and reduce your debt levels first to make things easier for you.